Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Experimental Setup

-The workflow illustrated in Figure \ref{fig:ragllm_design} starts with retrieving relevant information from a large corpus of chunk news by embedding the user query into a vector space using the sentence transformer.
-The query embedding is matched against stored dense vector embeddings, and the top-K most similar document chunks are retrieved from the vector database.
-Next, the generation component uses the retrieved document chunks as context to produce a response.
-The LLM receives both the original query and the retrieved context, generating a natural language response grounded in factual data, thus reducing hallucinations.
+The workflow illustrated in Figure~\ref{fig:ragllm_design} begins by embedding the user query into the same vector space as the preprocessed document chunks.
+The query embedding is compared against stored vectors to retrieve the top-$K$ most semantically similar chunks from the vector database.
+These retrieved documents are then supplied to the LLM as contextual input.

+During generation, the model receives both the user query and the retrieved evidence, producing a natural language response grounded in factual data.
+This retrieval-augmented process reduces hallucinations and improves factual coherence across responses.